Specific Learning Difficulties (Dyslexia) - Online* (PGCert)

 - The two modules that make up the award each carry 30 Masters level credits, which can be used towards a Masters programme.

-- Successful completion of the course will enable students to apply to the British Dyslexia Association for Associate Membership of the British Dyslexia Association (AMBDA) and for an Assessment Practising Certificate (APC).
-Professionals with AMBDA / APC are able to be Exam Access Arrangements Assessors.
+- Successful completion of the course may enable participants to apply to the British Dyslexia Association for Associate Membership of the British Dyslexia Association (AMBDA) and to a professional association for an Assessment Practising Certificate (APC).
+Professionals with AMBDA/APC may be able to make access arrangements for examinations.

 How to apply